szermatt/mistty/docs/source/usage.rst

   - :kbd:`C-c C-n` or :kbd:`M-x mistty-goto-next-output` does the
     reverse, that is, it goes to the next command output.

+  .. index:: pair: command; mistty-select-output

+  - :kbd:`C-c C-o` or :kbd:`M-x mistty-select-output` selects the
+    command output at or before point.
+With an argument, selects the Nth previous command output.

   .. index:: pair: command; mistty-create-buffer-with-output

-  - :kbd:`C-c C-r` or :kbd:`M-x mistty-create-buffer-with-output` creates
+  - :kbd:`C-c C-r` or :kbd:`M-x mistty-create-buffer-with-output`
-    a new buffer containing the last command output.
+    creates a new buffer containing the command output at or before point.
+With an argument, creates a buffer containing the Nth previous command output.

   .. index:: pair: command; mistty-goto-previous-input